Safety and Liveness of Quantitative Properties and Automata: Liveness of Quantitative Automata

+We turn to safety-liveness decomposition, and start with the simple case of $\Inf$- and $\DSum$-automata, which are guaranteed to be safe.
+Their decomposition thus consists of only generating a liveness component, which can simply express a constant function that is at least as high as the maximal possible value of the original automaton $\A$.
+Assuming that the maximal transition weight of $\A$ is fixed, it can be done in constant time.

+Considering $\Sup$-automata, recall that their safety closure might not be expressible by $\Sup$-automata (\cref{cl:SafetyClosureSup}).
+Therefore, our decomposition of deterministic $\Sup$-automata takes the safety component as an $\Inf$-automaton.
+The key idea is to copy the state space of the original automaton and manipulate the transition weights depending on how they compare with the safety-closure automaton.

-\begin{proof}[Proof of \cref{cl:SafetyLivenessDecompositionSup}] Given a deterministic $\Sup$-automaton, we can compute in \PTime, due to \cref{cl:InfAndSuptoLim}, an equivalent $\Sup$-automaton $\A$ for which every run yields a nondecreasing weight sequence.
+\begin{thm} Given a deterministic $\Sup$-automaton $\A$, we can construct in \PTime a deterministic safety $\Inf$-automaton $\B$ and a deterministic liveness $\Sup$-automaton $\C$, such that $\A(w) = \min(\B(w), \C(w))$ for every infinite word $w\in\Sigma^\omega$. \end{thm} \begin{proof} Given a deterministic $\Sup$-automaton, we can compute in \PTime, due to \cref{cl:InfAndSuptoLim}, an equivalent deterministic $\Sup$-automaton $\A$ for which every run yields a nondecreasing weight sequence.
 We first provide the construction of the automata $\B$ and $\C$, then show that they decompose $\A$, and finally prove that $\B$ is safe and $\C$ is live.

-By \cref{cl:SafetyClosure}, we can construct in \PTime an $\Inf$-automaton $\B=\safe{\A}$ expressing the safety closure of $\A$, where every run of $\B$ yields a nonincreasing weight sequence.
+By \cref{cl:SafetyClosure}, we can construct in \PTime an $\Inf$-automaton $\B$ expressing the safety closure of $\A$, where every run of $\B$ yields a nonincreasing weight sequence.
 Observe that $\B$ is safe by construction, and that the structures of $\A$ and $\B$ only differ on the weights appearing on transitions, where each transition weight in $\B$ is the maximal value that $\A$ can achieve after taking this transition.
-In particular, $\B$ is deterministic (because $\A$ is).
+In particular, $\B$ is deterministic because $\A$ is so.

 Then, we construct the deterministic $\Sup$-automaton $\C$ by modifying the weights of $\A$ as follows.
 For every transition, if the weight of the corresponding transitions in $\A$ and $\B$ are the same, then the weight in $\C$ is defined as the top value of $\A$, denoted by $\top$ here after.
 Otherwise, the weight in $\C$ is defined as the weight of the corresponding transition in $\A$.